MarcWije/CarPricePredictor/README.md

 Ikman stores roughly 2 months worth of car listings, which amounted to about 5400 listings.
 However, as the price of listings may be updated, using the time of posting as a time label would not be suitable for analysis of the price variation over time.
 Suggestions would be to run the scripts every month or so and gather different datasets and compare.

+The data was scraped using the scraper.py program in the repository.
+It utilised python's requests library along with BeautifulSoup, to parse the retrieved HTML pages of each car ad and extract all the relevant fields of data from the site.
+This was all then compiled into a csv for checking and cleaning.

 The data was cleaned by fixing typos, removing duplicate entries, as well as entries that had been removed from the site in the short interval between retrieving the URL and scraping the data from the HTML.

 Roughly 20% of cars did not have a Body Type specified.
 These were manually entered subsequently, based on publicly available information about the car model.
 Certain liberties were taken in categorising specific car models into body types, especially between the Crossover and SUV categories.